This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may bleed more than expected or get an infection.
-Your blood vessels, nerves, or organs may be damaged during surgery.
-You may have side effects from the chemo, such as fatigue, diarrhea, or headaches.
+Blood vessels or other healthy tissue may be damaged during surgery.
 Your tumor may not be completely removed.
-You may get a blood clot in your limb.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health